Mas Palou: Art Residency

 The days were quietly focused, spent painting while others sang, drew, or typed behind closed doors.
 In the evenings, over shared meals and by the fireplace, deeper stories surfaced.
 Given the brevity of the stay, the works produced here are immediate impressions: of the landscape’s beauty, and the quiet undercurrent of tension from a war unfolding not far away, touching some of us directly.

-Ultimately, these pieces do not document a commercial milestone, but rather a rare period of collective honesty—and a steady glow of gratitude for a space where an artist does not have to feel alone in their uncertainties.
+Ultimately, these pieces do not document a career milestone, but rather a rare period of collective honesty, and a steady glow of gratitude for a space where an artist does not have to feel alone in their uncertainties.

 The images shared here represent a mix of completed works and documentation of the experience.
 The film photographs are by Aylin Emanetoğlu.